BUY THE BOOK

 "America's nerviest journalist" (Newsweek) trains his satirical eye on Modern Art in this "masterpiece" (The Washington Post)

 Wolfe's style has never been more dazzling, his wit never more keen.
 He addresses the scope of Modern Art, from its founding days as Abstract Expressionism through its transformations to Pop, Op, Minimal, and Conceptual.
-This is Tom Wolfe "at his most clever, amusing, and irreverent" (San Francisco Chronicle).
+The Painted Word is Tom Wolfe "at his most clever, amusing, and irreverent" (San Francisco Chronicle).